BigAnteater/KVM-Laptop-GPU-Passthrough/README.md

 6) Download the Windows 10 ISO from EvilCorp- Microsoft.
 7) Add your Windows 10 ISO to the VM
 ![Screenshot_select-area_20220220114135](https://user-images.githubusercontent.com/77298458/154861086-78293087-01cc-4c7a-9e82-f8410222568b.png)
-8) Lastly, add a display spice to the VM so we can install windows.
+8) Lastly, add a display spice to the VM so we can install windows later.
 ![Screenshot_select-area_20220220114449](https://user-images.githubusercontent.com/77298458/154861218-d20235f4-a1b6-4cf9-9b99-7bf8c2636338.png)

 # QEMU Hooks